-In alignment with the , the principles of equity and inclusion are fundamental to PEPFAR programs and are critical to .
+In alignment with the National Strategy on Gender Equity and Equality , the principles of equity and inclusion are fundamental to PEPFAR programs and are critical to achieving women’s equality and sustainable epidemic control of HIV .
 PEPFAR invests nearly $2 billion annually in direct bilateral support for women and girls to be healthy and achieve their dreams across more than 50 countries.

 Data shows that women and girls ages 15-24 are disproportionately burdened with HIV, and PEPFAR supports them by providing many of the health services, as well as educational and economic opportunities, they need to reach their full potential.
 By using a person-centered approach to HIV prevention and treatment services, PEPFAR honors the diverse identities of women and girls and responds to their unique experiences and needs to maximize HIV outcomes.